 Several elements contribute to the fast erection time of steel bridges.
 Steel beams are fabricated offsite and delivered to the site ready for construction.
 The smaller size/weight of the steel pieces makes them more easily maneuverable onsite.
 Utilizing small, easy to maneuver members with a prearranged method of erection makes construction simple and will have cars speeding across the span in short order.

 The hot-dip galvanizing process works swiftly and seamlessly into the assembly progression.
 After the steel members are fabricated, they are sent to the galvanizing plant.
-As the galvanizing process is completed at an indoor facility, there are no hindrances due to inclement weather the pieces are in and out of the galvanizing plant, then promptly delivered to the site.
+As the galvanizing process is completed at an indoor facility, there are no hindrances due to inclement weather so the pieces are in and out of the galvanizing plant, then promptly delivered to the site.
 With the swift turnaround time of these elements, builders are measuring completion times in weeks, not months.

 With structural stability and safety being of critical importance to bridge construction, the ability to perform easy visual and surface inspections is a great convenience.
 Rather than relying on intrusive core sampling, as can be necessary with concrete structures, steel bridges can be tested visually or as they stand.
 This avoids the inconvenience and indirect costs of impeding traffic for routine inspection.
 The National Steel Bridge Association (NSBA) explains it is easier to inspect and determine the structural state of a steel bridge where all the components are visible.
 Hot-dip galvanized steel has a consistent and measurable life-expectancy for corrosion protection and can be monitored with easy, visual inspections and surface-based testing.